 Are There Free VPNs for Netflix?

-For the most part, free VPN plans don’t provide access to Netflix streaming, and don’t have the same speed or customer service options.
+For the most part, even the best free VPN plans don’t provide access to Netflix streaming, and don’t have the same speed or customer service options.
 With some companies, like NordVPN, the “free” option is just a free trial membership.

 Free VPN subscriptions typically provide a lower level of encryption than paid accounts, and they may also limit the amount of data you can use.
 In addition, companies may sell your online browsing logs and other data in order to make up for the fact that you aren’t paying for the VPN service.
 They may also display ads while you’re browsing.